WordPress/gutenberg/lib/README.md

 Developers should organize PHP into files or folders by _feature_, not by _component_.

-Also, developers should call `add_action` and `add_filter` immediately after the function being hooked is defined.
+When defining a function that will be hooked, developers should call `add_action` and `add_filter` immediately after the function declaration.

 These two practices make it easier for PHP code to start in one folder (e.g., `lib/experimental`) and eventually move to another using a simple `git mv`.